 Before presenting the prediction results, it will be useful to examine the quarters in which there were large residuals in the expenditure equations.
 These are equations 1, 2, 3, 4, 11, 12, and 27.
 To examine the large residuals, the following was done.
-For each equation and quarter, the predicted value of the level of the variable was computed, which was then subtracted from the actual value.
-This is the estimated residual in levels (not logs).
-For each quarter, there are seven residuals.
+For each equation and quarter the predicted value of the level of the variable was computed, which was then subtracted from the actual value.
+This is the estimated residual in levels (not logs) For each quarter there are seven residuals.
 Summing the first six residuals and subtracting the import residual gives the error in predicting GDP.
 (The other variables that make up GDP are exogenous and so have zero residuals.)
 If the absolute value of the GDP error was greater than 1 percent of the actual value of GDP for the quarter, the quarter was flagged.

 Table 15.1 presents values for the flagged quarters.
-For each component of GDP, the level residual divided by the actual value of GDP is presented.
+For each component of GDP the level residual divided by the actual value of GDP is presented.
 Also presented is the GDP error divided by the actual value of GDP.
 There are 14 quarters out of 264 that are flagged.
 The largest GDP error in absolute value is in 1958.1, which is -3.58, followed by 1965.1, 1978.2, and 1980.2.
 Six of the 14 errors are positive, which means that GDP was larger than predicted.
 Most of the quarters are before 1990.
-There are only four
+There are only 4 quarters from 1990 on.
+This table will be used in the discussion of the predictions.